OOPBugsICSE25Artifacts/OOP-Related-Bugs-Study-ICSE25-Artifacts/README.md

 ---
 ## keywords
 ---
 This file involves the keyword set that we used to fliter OOP related bug reports from the repository.
-Note that we have manually reconfirmed the reports after getting them with script
+Note that we have manually reconfirmed the reports after getting them with script.
 ---
 ## Detailed introduction of bug types
 ---